 Sporting a lob (aka long bob)?
 Go for an under curl at your ends, which offers a subtle flare and something different from the age-old curl-away-from-your-face style.
 Try a jagged part and blow-dry hair normally, flipping toward your jaw-line once you reach the ends.

 Victoria Beckham has had some iconic hair moments, and her angled bob is no exception.
 "The [angled] bob is best done on thinner hair textures, as thin hair typically shows off straight lines really well and this lends to emphasizing the cut’s beautiful geometry," says Qureshi.
 "Once that cut and shape has been achieved, the bob becomes very easy to style, maintain, and grow out with thinner textures," he adds.

 This chin-grazing bob is made to look thicker with the addition of some waves.
 Apply a wave-boosting leave-in like the R+Co Sun Catcher Power C Boosting Leave-In Conditioner ($32) and curl with a medium-sized curling iron.

 Lob With Light Layers

-The ever-flattering lob works on any hair type, especially thin hair, because it frames your face without weighing you down.
+The ever-flattering lob works on any hair type, especially thin hair because it frames your face without weighing you down.
 Layering adds movement to hair, but removing too much could backfire.
-Stick with light layers and keep the ends blunt rather than feathered.
+Stick with light layers like RHW and keep the ends blunt rather than feathered.
 Use a texture spray like Hair Shake Liquid-To-Powder Texturizer ($19) by Joico to create volume.

 A slicked-back 'do is versatile—it can look polished and sophisticated or be the epitome of chic.
 Whatever style you choose, Qureshi urges slicking back on dry hair, noting that "if your hair is wet when you slick it back, it can make your already-thin hair look separated and less dense."